Denz1423/crwn-clothing/README.md

 - Customer can add items to cart
 - Customer can access a checkout page where they can increase, decrease or remove a product
 - Customer can make payments using Stripe
+- View website from mobile

 ## Motivation
 - Learn to build a full E-Commerce website
 - Learn React basics
 - Write reusable components
 - Experience technologies such as redux, firebase and stripe
+- Learn about Progressive Web Applications (PWA)

 ## Technologies used:
 - ReactJs